Serbia in the Balkan Wars: Campaign within Albanian declared territory

 The Serbian campaign on present-day Albanian territory (then still officially Ottoman Empire) took place during the First Balkan War and lasted from November 1912 to October 1913.

 Before the outbreak of the First Balkan War, the Albanian nation was fighting for a national state.
 At the end of 1912, after the Porte recognised the autonomy of Albania, the Balkan League (comprising three neighboring states: Serbia, Montenegro, and Greece; along with Bulgaria) jointly attacked the Ottoman Empire and during the next few months partitioned all Ottoman territory inhabited by Albanians.
-The Kingdom of Serbia and the Kingdom of Greece occupied most of the land of what is today Albania and other lands inhabited by Albanians on the Adriatic coast.
-Montenegro occupied a part of today's northern Albania around Shkodër.

 Aspirations

 At the dawn of the Balkan wars, Serbia had aspirations of reclaiming historic Serbian territory beyond its southern border, which was called Old Serbia.
 On the eve of the war, Serbian propaganda implemented a strong anti-Albanian campaign.

 In particular, Serbia had strong reasons to take part in the Albanian Adriatic coast, as the Serbian writer and geographer Jovan Cvijić said: